Appalachian State vs. Marshall NCAA Football Odds, Plays and Insights | September 23, 2021

 Over/Under Insights

-- Appalachian State and its opponents have not yet combined for more than 59 points in a game this year.
+- Appalachian State and its opponents have not yet combined for more than 59 points in a game this season.

-- Marshall has combined with its opponents to score more than 59 points in one game this season.
+- Marshall and its opponents have combined to score more than 59 points in one game this season.

 - The combined points per game average of the two teams, 77, is 18.0 points greater than Thursday's over/under.